clsn/WMresources/Tips1.md

     var_x=not var_x

-(and whatever you do, don't say things like "`if var_x==true`" or "`if var_x==false`".
-Just "`if var_x`" and "`if not var_x`".
+(and whatever you do, don't say things like “`if var_x==true`” or “`if var_x==false`”.
+Just “`if var_x`” and “`if not var_x`”.
 Testing a boolean for equality to true/false is redundant.)

 # math.max() and math.min()

 These are good to know about on general principles, and have particular applications in hand movements.
 The `math.max()` function simply returns the largest of its arguments, however many there are, and `math.min()` returns the smallest.
 This is useful when you want to “cap” a value so it doesn't exceed or fall below a certain value, even when the usual calculation for it would move it past.
-So for example (a little contrived), if you wanted a smooth second hand that went around the dial in only 55 seconds and then stopped at 12:00 for 5 seconds until the next minute started, you might try setting the rotation to "`{drss}*60/55`", but then the hand wouldn't stop at 12:00, it would carry on for another 5 seconds and then snap back at the top of the minute.
-But "`math.min(360, {drss}*60/55)`" would work: the value would be capped at 360.
+So for example (a little contrived), if you wanted a smooth second hand that went around the dial in only 55 seconds and then stopped at 12:00 for 5 seconds until the next minute started, you might try setting the rotation to “`{drss}*60/55`”, but then the hand wouldn't stop at 12:00, it would carry on for another 5 seconds and then snap back at the top of the minute.
+But “`math.min(360, {drss}*60/55)`” would work: the value would be capped at 360.
 Using `math.max(0, something)` is good for making sure the result never goes negative.

 # string.format Shorthand